Ryan-W-Dev/Final_Project-SmartBrain/README.md

 - Sign in only when the submitted email and password match a registered account
 - Secure scrypt password hashing and database-backed HTTP-only sessions
 - Optional profile picture during registration, with a default image when none is selected
-- Update or remove a profile picture after signing in
+- Update or reset a profile picture from a click/tap menu inside the signed-in profile image
+- Preview profile-picture changes, then explicitly save or cancel them
+- Persist saved profile-picture replacements across sign-out and future sign-ins
 - Consistent circular cropping and tilt effects for default and uploaded profile pictures
 - Detect people using either a direct image URL or a photo from a phone, tablet, or desktop
 - Support for JPG, PNG, GIF, and WebP detection images up to 10 MB